PairHits program

 10. tenfold edit distance between the words (total penalty for mismatch)

-Important note: In current version of the program, positions on the complement (negative) strand are numbered from the sequence end.
+Important note: In the current version of the program, positions on the complementary (negative) strand are numbered from the sequence end.

 Downloadable files